Frozen Embryo Transfer (FET): Tips, Timeline & Process

 Frozen embryo transfer is not a complicated procedure, but before the operation, consider the following tips:

-- Avoid having sexual intercourse for three days before the transfer;
+·Avoid sexual activity for three days prior to the transfer;

 What to Do the Night Before Embryo Transfer?